jeaye/blog.jeaye.com/_drafts/sbopkg.md

 ```

 ### Initial run
 sbopkg, by default, always needs to be run as root.
-The first time you start using sbopkg, you may be promped with a choice to create the proper directories.
+The first time you start using sbopkg, you may be prompted with a choice to create the proper directories.
 For me, that often looks something like:

 ```
 The following directories do not exist: